jlento/presentations/_slides/Numlab2024/Intro_slide.md

 **Keeping thing reasonable**

-- avoid excessive metadata access.
+- avoid excessive metadata access, i.e. opening and closing files, etc.
 - no more than 500 files in a single directory
-- single file size < 1GB
+- single file size < 5GB

 --